-Plano is anything by plain.
+Plano is anything but plain.
 It’s a bubbly town just north of Dallas that is growing to be a destination for North Texas staycations, business folk, and Texas adventurers.
 In addition to being the headquarters to many household names like Liberty Mutual, Chase, Toyota, Frito-Lay, and JC Penny, Plano has a thriving food, culture and fashion scene.

 Start off your day with coffee at Texas Teahouse & Market inside the Renaissance Hotel or brunch at Sixty Vines.
 Dining at Sixty Vines is like dining in a greenhouse.
 A greenhouse that happens to have 40 wines on tap.
 Their mimosa bar is magical, as is the baked cauliflower appetizer.
 The sister restaurant to Whiskey Cake Kitchen & Bar sets the tone for the Plano food scene–which brings Dallas bloggers to this side of town on the reg.